game-ci/documentation/docs/cloud-runner/04-command-line.md

 - Default: `cli` (runs a standard build workflow)
 - [Garbage Collection Modes](#garbage-collection)

-# Avoiding specifying long commands
+# Avoiding long parameters for commands
 You can avoid specifying lots of command line input for credentials (e.g all unity authentication and cloud provider settings) by using environment variables or [the input override feature](advanced-topics/input-override#example) to shorten commands signficantly.

 This enables you to provide a command to pull input, e.g you can pull from a file or from a secret manager.